ShamodRamanayake/MAD-Project-2020-June/README.md

 # MAD-Project-2020-June
 MAD Group Project
-Our two pc's are broken & due to vacation resons we cant rebuld that .we took our project in google drive and upload the git hub one to full of project with lite databses..
+Before the Curfew vacation we started working on the project.
+And also Because of we were Prorate students we completed it an uploaded to the google drive.
+At the beginning we had only two laptops to work on.
+So we after on took the project from the Google drive and uploaded it to the Github.
+Please excuse us for lack of commits or any other issue.